kato1999/OCweb2021/README.md

 This is a repository for Open Campus Web 2021 produced by Student Committee of Nagoya University.

 Note that default branch name is "main", not "master".

+This repository was created on Jun 19th, 2021.
+Codes were copied from OCWeb_2020.